aaqilniz/grapi-cli/README.md

       --description=<value>  Description of the application.
       --docker               Generate Dockerfile and add npm scripts to build/run the project in a docker container.
       --eslint               Add ESLint to LoopBack4 application project.
+      --generate-configs     return configs based on answers from the prompt.
       --loopbackBuild        Add @loopback/build module’s script set to LoopBack4 application project.
       --mocha                Add Mocha to LoopBack4 application project.
       --name=<value>         Application class name.